kaaveland/kaaveland.github.io/content/posts/2024-09-21-equals-any-over-where-in.md

 You get the same query every time.
 This may sound a little simple, and it's not obvious that this is important.
 But it matters once you're running in production and need to follow up performance over time.
-This makes it practical to track the query in your telemetry, database logs and in extensions such as `pg_stat_stataments`.
+This makes it practical to track the query in your telemetry, database logs and in extensions such as `pg_stat_statements`.
 It'll produce exactly one row of aggregated performance data in `pg_stat_statements`, instead of a number of entries equal to the observed number of placeholders in the `where id in (?, ..., ?)` clause.
 Here's an example of data from `pg_stat_statements` where I ran both queries four times with the same parameters: